“I don’t think this is a good idea,” Jack replied. He was not too keen on being separated and trapped.

 “Enough!”
 The first Sphinx spat with a hiss.
-Her demeanor changed into a scowl.
+Then, her demeanor changed into a scowl.
 “I am the first one here.
 You’ll have to wait your turn.”

 “Booo, you always get the first dibs.
-Why not allow anyone of us to go first?”
+So why not allow any of us to go first?”

-“Because all of you forget that we are given the task to test our guest, not eat them.”
+“Because all of you forget that we are given the task to test our guests, not eat them.”

 “Fine.
 If you say so.”

 The first Sphinx shook her head with disgust.
 “These idiot sisters of mine.
 Sometimes I wonder if they only think with their belly rather than their brain.”

 “Sphinx, state your question!”
 Zeraph bellowed out loud.
 Agnis was amazed at Zeraph’s bravery.

 “Oh?
 Look at this sister.
 We got a brave one.”